-You are urged to become familiar with the many programs and services that can enrich your experience as a student at Michigan State University.
+You are urged to become familiar with the many programs and services that enhance the student experience at Michigan State University.
 As you pursue your academic studies in the classroom, you will also have many out-of-class opportunities to learn from people of different cultural backgrounds, to examine new philosophies, to develop new interests and skills, and to prepare for active participation in a rapidly changing global society.
 It is important that you take the initiative to expand your horizons and to take advantage of the programs and services that are available to help ensure your success.
 Persons in the Division of Student Affairs and Services stand ready to assist you in this endeavor.